 Is Pine good for a table top?

 Pine is good for a table top if you don’t mind it showing signs of use over time.
 However, pine can accept paint well, which means you can customize the colors more easily and you can also opt to coat it with a protective polyurethane finish, be it satin or semi-gloss, to promote durability.

 There is a variety of best woods for table tops, each suited for a different look and purpose.
 Consider your budget and the rest of your interior to decide which will match the best.
 Do you mind wear and tear?
 If not, pine is an affordable option.
-If you want to opt for the hardest material out there, then our experts recommend hickory.
+If you want to opt for the hardest material out there, then I recommend hickory.